How Geographic Information Science Can Help Business

 Manufacturers Use GIS Data to Identify Brand Preferences

 Going back to the retail space as one example, on a broad level, consumer goods manufacturers can leverage GIS technology and spatial analytics to track social media activity and identify brand preferences or buying habits that are prevalent in certain geographies.
 By using GIS for business geographics, for example, a corporation could decide to house its manufacturing plant in an area with less population density or near a water source that would enable it to use clean energy.

 Marketing Organizations Use GIS Data and Analytics for Customer Segmentation

 When it comes down to it, for any type of business, success comes down to delivering what customers want and need.
 But a business can’t deliver unless it understands its customers—not just what they want, but the way they want it delivered.
 By using GIS combined with big data analytics, organizations can learn more about their customers than they ever could before.
-And, since not all customers are created equal, geospatial analytics can enable more sophisticated customer segmentation, allowing organizations to craft ultra-targeted marketing campaigns to deepen engagement with existing customers or attract new ones.
+And, since not all customers are created equal, geospatial analytics can enable more sophisticated customer segmentation, allowing organizations to craft ultra-targeted marketing campaigns based on GIS Data and Analytics to deepen engagement with existing customers or attract new ones.